Exterior Restoration Painting

 Duration is more so and needs to be either sprayed on

-or applied by brush by a top notch applicator.
+or applied by brush by a top notch painter.
 It

 must never be applied using the "spray and back